 Upon receiving the written appeal, and within 5 work days or as soon as practicable thereafter, the Appeals Board will meet with the appealing student/organization and any necessary parties for the purpose of gaining additional and relevant information in considering the appeal.
 A quorum of one co-chair, three faculty members, and three student representatives must be on hand in order for the Board to consider an appeal, and at least 2/3 of the Board to consider an appeal, and at least 2/3 of the members present must vote in favor of the Board's decision before it will be considered final.
 The written decision of the Appeals Board may be to sustain or dismiss the decision of the Office of Student Life & Learning.
-If the Appeals Board sustains the decision of the Office of Student Life & Learning, it may decrease or increase the penalty.
-The Appeals Boards decision will be final and will be communicated in writing to both the appellate and the Student Life and Learning team.
+If the Appeals Board sustains the decision of the Office of Student Life & Learning to both the appealate and the Student Life and Learning team.